kaelynj/sanctuary-amongst-the-stars/Game Mechanics/The Mesh/Common Mesh Uses.md

 # Virtual Reality [VR]
 ---
-Only [[Devices & Authentication#Servers|servers]] have the bandwidth and processing requirements to run full VR simulspaces, especially ones with multiple users.
+Only [[Devices#Servers|servers]] have the bandwidth and processing requirements to run full VR simulspaces, especially ones with multiple users.
 For extra stability, most VR services are offered in locations with hardwired physical networks.
 Comfortable enclosed couches are provided for users, as their physical sense are cut off.
 See [[Virtual Reality]] for more information.

 # Backups, Forking, Egocasting
 ---